metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-890.md

 1. Check the prices again:
 	* => P0001, TU A: both orderlines have price taken from procurement flatrate
-	* => P0002, TU B, CH, Bio, AdR: price taken from procurement flatrate
+	* => P0002, TU B, CH, Bio, AdR: price taken from procurement flatrate, P0002, TU B, price for ASI: Bio, because of lower Seq.
+No.!

 1. Change the price in VP for P0002:
 	* P0002, TU B, Bio: take out the ASI

+1. In flatrate term for P0003, TU A, set the price 0.00 for in 4 months

 1. Create another purchase order, for G000X, with date promised in 4 months:
 	* P0001, TU A